 The U.S. Food and Drug Administration (FDA) notified Purdue Pharma about the lack of warning statements about its addictive qualities in 2003.
 The FDA also issued a black box warning that OxyContin exposed users to “the risk of addiction, overdose, and death.”

 Then, in 2007, Purdue Pharma had to pay more than $600 million in fines as part of a guilty plea that the company initially misbranded the drug.
-Purdue Pharma developed a newer form of the drug that included abuse-deterrent properties, but research showed that the change made users switch to heroin and other opioids.
+Purdue Pharma developed a newer form of the drug that included abuse-deterrent properties, but the research showed that the change made users switch to heroin and other opioids.

 In 2019, more legal trouble abounded for Purdue Pharma.
 The company has been the target of multiple lawsuits, complaints, and protests.
 Cities and counties in 48 states have filed lawsuits against Purdue Pharma, including California, Hawaii, Maine, and the District of Columbia.